跳至主要內容

 This programme aims to attract candidates who aspire to engage in national security legal practice, compliance management, government and international affairs, as well as academic research in fields related to national security law.
 It is designed to shape professionals who will advance the rule of law and strengthen institutional governance at the national and global levels.

-Structure
+Programme Structure

-The LLM (DG) (One-year Full-time) is a 24-credit-points (cps) programme.
+The LLM(NSL) (One-year Full-time) is a 24-credit-points (cps) programme.
 Students need to complete 24 credits in order to graduate.
 Each course bears 3 credits (if students choose to do Independent Research, the course bears 6 credits).
 Students need to complete 4 core courses and 4 elective courses (or two elective courses and one Independent Research course).

 Foundations of Comparative National Security Law